Effective Gaussian Management for High-fidelity Scene Reconstruction: Introduction

 \section{Introduction}

-High-quality reconstruction from a set of RGB images is crucial for a variety of applications, including augmented reality/virtual reality (AR/VR), 3D content production, and edge applications \cite{yang2024deformable}.
-Despite achieving significant advances, traditional methods \cite{izadi2011kinectfusion, pizzoli2014remode} still suffer from handling complex scenes.
+\IEEEPARstart{H}{igh-quality} scene reconstruction from a set of RGB images is critical for applications such as augmented/virtual reality (AR/VR), 3D content production, and edge computing \cite{yang2024deformable}.
+Although traditional methods \cite{izadi2011kinectfusion, pizzoli2014remode} have advanced substantially, they still struggle to handle complex scenes with robustness.

-In recent years, revolutionary reconstruction methods, especially neural radiance fields (NeRF) and 3D Gaussian splatting (3DGS), have emerged and performed well in the reconstruction task.
-NeRF \cite{mildenhall2021nerf} represents the scene as a field function and uses multi-layer perceptrons (MLPs) to parameterize it.
-Building on this foundation, NeuS \cite{wang2021neus} introduces a density distribution derived from the signed distance function (SDF) to optimize the geometry of the scene.
-Follow-up works \cite{zhang2020nerf++, muller2022instant} demonstrate improvements in reconstruction quality and training speed.
-However, these methods still incur prohibitively high rendering costs due to the inevitable time-consuming ray-marching \cite{singh2024hdrsplat}.
-In contrast, 3DGS remodels the scene using a set of unstructured splats and achieves high-quality, real-time rendering through GPU/CUDA-based rasterization \cite{zwicker2002ewa}.
-However, its discrete point-based representations and ambiguous geometry properties of splats lead to poor reconstruction of geometry.
-To address this, subsequent works \cite{huang20242d, guedon2024sugar, Dai2024GaussianSurfels} propose flattening splats to better define geometric attributes and introduce various regularization techniques to improve surface fidelity.